sarmednazir786/Forensics/README.md

 # Forensics
-Answer is in the details.
+Answer is in the Stegnographic details.